 The complainant, respondent, and members of the SHP may ask questions of each respective side during the allotted time within the hearing.
 Questions are to be relevant to the case at hand.
 The Chair will rule on the appropriateness of a question or a line of questioning.

 Questions directly to the complainant and respondent from one another are not allowed.
-Questions must be given to the Chair of the panel who will then rule on the admissibility of the question and pose the question to the respective side.
+Questions must be given to the Chair of the panel who will then rule on the admissibility of the question and pose the question to the respective side

 Rules of Evidence - Preponderance Standard

-Deliberations, Decisions, and Sanctions
+Deliberations, Decisions, and Outcomes

 Hearing for Multiple Students